gsdlab/clafer/README.md

 3. *Domain Modeling* - aims at improving the understanding of the problem domain in the early stages of software development and determining the requirements with fewer defects.
 This is also known as *Concept Modeling* or *Ontology Modeling*.

+4. *Concept Behavior Modeling* - aims at eliciting how a structure of a concept evolved over time and checking properties of possible behaviors.

 May applications actually combine the three.
 For example, see [Technical Report: Case Studies on E/E Architectures for Power Window and Central Door Locks Systems](http://www.clafer.org/2016/06/technical-report-case-studies-on-ee.html).

+For examples of behavior modeling, see [Behavioral Modeling](http://t3-necsis.cs.uwaterloo.ca:8091/#behavioral-modeling) section on the wiki.
+Currently; however, no reasoning capability is available for behavior modeling.

 ### Resources